scriptingstudio/msomtu/README.md

 ## Features
 * ***Safe scripting*** technique — "Foolproof" or "Harmless Run".
 The default running mode is view.
 You cannot change or harm your system without switch `-run`.
 Parameter `-cache` does not depend on `-run`.
 * Proactive assessment.
-You can estimate your disk space taken by the MSO app components before thinning.
+You can evaluate your disk space taken by the MSO app components before thinning.
 * Duplicate fonts finder.
 You can find out conflicting and extra app fonts against the font libraries.
 * New fonts finder.
 You can find out new (standard sets considered) fonts added in each app after new MSO update.
 * Backup.
 You can backup your fonts before deletion.